California

 For families with art-loving kids, or parents that love art, check out the Crocker Art Museum.
 The Crocker’s collection of California art and its collection of European master drawings is notable.

 The Crocker Art Museum hosts several free family events during the year.
-And the third Sunday of the month is pay what you wish.
+The third Sunday of the month is pay what you wish.

 William Land Regional Park